Wednesday, July 31, 2013

 There is no The End title.

-The science fiction adventure eXistenZ belongs to the core of David Cronenberg's œuvre, to the same cyberpunk context as Scanners and Videodrome.
+The science fiction adventure eXistenZ belongs to the core of David Cronenberg's œuvre, the same cyberpunk context as Scanners and Videodrome.

-The thriller plot is just a framework for a satire on the virtual reality syndrome.
+The thriller plot is a framework for a satire on the virtual reality syndrome.

 On the eXistenZ level the narrative is about "the game everybody's already playing".
 Virtual games are played with organic game pods that can be plugged with UmbyCords directly into the spine via a bio-port.